acro5piano/selenium_standalone_dsl/README.md

 There are a lot of tools such as `mechanize` but they are no longer useful for SPA websites.

+In my heart, `Selenium Spider` will have these features:

+### Full JavaScript support

+Based on Selenium Standalone DSL, it can complehence JavaScript.

+### PMC architecture

+PMC = Pagination Model Controller

+Generally, scraping is consist of two parts: Listing page and Detail page.

+In PMC architecture, Page is for listing items and pagenation.

+Model is for extracting information from detail page and store data to database.

+Controller is for handle the above two.

+### Web-based task execution

+Scraping tasks are often multiply and difficult to arrange.

+Imagine Web-based task execution, definition, and scheduling like Jenkins.

 ## TODO

 - [ ] Fix class name.
 Dsl => DSL